bacionejs/byte-armada/README.md

 ## 📷 Barcode Handshake

-To support multiplayer without a server, I initially used Messenger for the handshake and STUN for remote peers, but it was cumbersome.
-So, I switched to a **barcode handshake**, face-to-face, with both peers on the same Wi-Fi.
+To support multiplayer without a server, exchange a WebRTC SDP (handshake) with a phone barcode, face-to-face, with both peers on the same Wi-Fi.
+There is no other way to exchange the handshake data that doesn't introduce an external component.
+For js13k, it seems that google STUN is allowed, but only 80% of the internet is STUNable, and the remainder are mostly mobile networks which require TURN.

+A stripped SDP is 130 characters (1600 raw), too long to type, but a perfect fit for a barcode exchange.

 JavaScript has a built-in barcode *reader*, but not a *generator*.
 For the generator, I originally considered `QR Code`, but even with a fixed version and error level, the logic is still 10k.
 This is due to **complex features** like multiple placement patterns, *masking with scoring and selection*, and *interleaving data across multiple blocks* with separate error correction.

 `DataMatrix` has a much simpler structure: fixed placement, no masking, and a single block, and I simplified the algorithm to 1k, mostly by supporting only a single encoding mode.

-It supports a 2,000 byte payload, but anything above 200 is unreliable — **not because of the barcode generator or the `BarcodeDetector` API, but because my live camera pipeline is fragile and lacks the advanced processing built into native phone scanners**.
+It supports a 2,000 byte payload, but anything above 200 is unreliable — not because of the barcode generator or the `BarcodeDetector` API, but because my live camera pipeline is fragile and lacks the advanced processing built into native phone scanners.

-RTC handshakes (SDP) are 1,600 bytes, and compression only brings that down to 700.
-So I implemented **SDP elision**, stripping out shared boilerplate, reducing the payload to just 130. 🎉
+Feel free to use ```handshake.js``` without attribution.
+And as you can see, ```game.js``` only has a few lines to support multiplayer (search for "channel"); merely sharing creation data almost gives a complete solution but it gradually gets out of sync but by sharing destruction data too, it seems that everything works.
+This approach won't work for more complex games...but good luck, and I hope to see your game someday.